Pest control hub

 Mediterranean fanworm can live in most artificial and natural habitats in the marine environment but it will not tolerate freshwater.
 It prefers sheltered, nutrient-enriched waters and is generally found in shallow subtidal areas in depths from 1 to 30m.
-It attaches to a range of solid surfaces including artificial materials (rocks, concrete, wood, steel), and benthic organisms (ascidians, mussels, oysters).
+It attaches to a range of solid surfaces including artificial materials as well as rocks, concrete, wood, steel, and benthic organisms (ascidians, mussels, oysters).
 It is also a common fouling species on moored vessels including car ferries, fishing boats and pleasure craft.
 It can also be found on soft substrates, generally attached to a small buried fragment of shell or rock.

 Mediterranean fanworm can form dense beds that are likely to out-compete other species and interfere with biological processes.
-Specifically, it has the potential to compete with native filter-feeding organisms for food and space, and in high densities is likely to impact commercially important species (mussels, oysters, scallops, etc).
+Specifically, it has the potential to compete with native filter-feeding organisms for food and space, and in high densities is likely to impact commercially important species such as mussels, oysters and scallops.
 Mediterranean fanworm will readily settle on mussel grow-out lines and may reduce mussel growth by altering water flow around the lines and competing with mussels for suspended food (CSIRO 2001).

 The ability of the species to attach to a wide range of surfaces in varying environmental conditions, its fast rate of growth, and its prolific breeding habits, make it particularly competitive.
 It has no known predators in New Zealand, and has particularly high concentrations of heavy metals in the branchial crown which has been suggested to be an anti-predatory strategy (Fattorini et al. 2004, in NIMPIS 2002).